aosceola27/MCDTweaks/README.md

 # Coming soon
 - Custom Profiles
-- Themes?
+- Themes
 - Firefox support
 - Animations

 > [!NOTE]
-> Dark mode (and by extension, custom themes that I may implement) will never be perfect. <br />
+> Themes will never be perfect. <br />
 > Many people have access to menus which I never will, and thus won't be able to change.
 (Ex: parents, teachers, athletes, etc) <br />
-> While I have tried to make dark mode the best as I can get it, there will still be pages that won't be affected. <br />
+> While I have tried to make themes the best as I can get it, there will still be pages that won't be affected. <br />
-> If you have any menus or areas that haven't been working on dark mode, please reach out to me! <br />
+> If you have any menus or areas that don't work with themes, please reach out to me! <br />

 ## How to install